Basis of accounting

 Retirement benefit schemes

 Accounting for retirement benefit schemes under IAS 19 (revised) requires an assessment of the future benefits payable in accordance with actuarial assumptions.
-The future inflation assumptions applied in the calculation of scheme liabilities, which are set out in note 31, represent a key source of estimation uncertainty for the Group.
-Details of the accounting policies applied in respect of retirement benefit schemes are set out below.
+The discount rate applied in the calculation of scheme liabilities is a key source of estimation uncertainty for the Group.
+Details of the accounting policies applied in respect of retirement benefit schemes are set out in the Group accounting policies and see note 28 for further details.

 Investments in associates